splunk/public-o11y-docs/get-started/use-case.rst

     :width: 75%
     :alt: This screenshot shows the Endpoint Latency module in Splunk Real User Monitoring.
 The module shows a latency of 8 seconds for the /cart/checkout endpoint.

-Kai isn’t sure if the two issues are related or whether they are the cause of the problems on the site.
+Kai isn't sure if the two issues are related or whether they are the cause of the problems on the site.
 They decide to dig into the high latency of the :code:`/cart/checkout` endpoint because the page load time and largest contentful paint for :code:`cart/checkout` are also high.

 Kai clicks the :strong:`/cart/checkout` endpoint link and sees multiple errors in the Tag Spotlight view in Splunk RUM.
-The errors don’t seem to be related to any one tag in particular, so they click the :strong:`` tab to look at User sessions.
+The errors don't seem to be related to any one tag in particular, so they click the :strong:`User Sessions` tab to look at User sessions.

 Kai sees one session that seems to be taking longer than the others.
 They click it to see the full trace, from the front end through to the back end, where they can see that it is taking longer to complete than normal.
-Based on this example data, Kai understands that the latency isn’t a front end problem and that they need to follow the trace through to the back end.
+Based on this example data, Kai understands that the latency isn't a front end problem and that they need to follow the trace through to the back end.

 .. image:: /_images/get-started/session-details.png
   :width: 100%
   :alt: This screenshot shows the Session Details page in Splunk RUM displaying the session timeline from the front end through to the back end, where the /cart/checkout endpoint is taking longer than expected to complete.

-Kai clicks the :strong:`APM` link to get a performance summary, as well as access to the session’s trace and workflow details.
+Kai clicks the :strong:`APM` link to get a performance summary, as well as access to the session's trace and workflow details.

 .. image:: /_images/get-started/performance-summary.png
   :width: 80%